AdobeDocs/graphql-mesh-gateway/src/pages/gateway/source-handlers.md

 <InlineAlert variant="info" slots="text"/>

 For more information, see GraphQL Mesh's [GraphQL Config API Reference].
-Note that Adobe Graph uses an older version of GraphQL Mesh, so settings in external documentation may not be accurate for these purposes.
+Note that Adobe API Manager uses an older version of GraphQL Mesh, so settings in external documentation may not be accurate for these purposes.
 Additionally, only the options specified above are currently supported.

 ## JSON schemas